Print

 Instructions

-4. Finish the ribs over direct heat: Remove the ribs from the grill, transferring them to a large sheet pan & carefully unwrapping the foil.
+4. Finish the ribs over direct heat: Remove the ribs from the grill, transferring them to a large sheet pan and carefully unwrapping the foil.
 Brush your BBQ sauce or glaze of choice over the meaty side of the ribs.
 Transfer to the direct heat size of the grill, meaty side facing down.
-Grill 5-8 minutes, flipping & basting with more sauce about halfway through, until the BBQ ribs are as caramelized & charred as you like.
+Grill 5-8 minutes, flipping and basting with more sauce about halfway through, until the BBQ ribs are as caramelized and charred as you like.

-5. Serve: Slice the grilled baby back ribs into individual portions & serve immediately with your favorite BBQ sides.
+5. Serve: Slice the grilled baby back ribs into individual portions and serve immediately with your favorite BBQ sides.
 Enjoy!

 Notes